How to create a vision board

 - What changes do you need to make in order to reach your goals?

-- Take small steps in creating your vision – you may want to focus on one area of your life at a time
+- Take small steps in creating your vision

 - Affirm your choices often